 Jetpack Search is a powerful replacement for the search capability built into WordPress.
 It is a paid upgrade to the Jetpack plugin that provides higher quality results and an improved search experience.
 Upgrade today to get started.

-This support article covers how to use customize using the search api and is intended for developers.
+This support article covers how to customize Jetpack Search by using the Jetpack Search API and is intended for developers.

 The Jetpack Search engine combines data from multiple sources (your WordPress database and your stats/analytics) and indexes it into Elasticsearch.
 All search queries are Elasticsearch queries, though the engine will sometimes run multiple queries to get the best results.
 The API allows a subset of the Elasticsearch Query DSL and Aggregations to be used for filtering and aggregating on the search results.